Why I’m choosing not to lie to myself anymore by using people’s “preferred pronouns”

 Similar to white people avoiding talking about racism or being shut down for having a view on it, I wondered what my view on pronouns, as a woman who identifies as a woman, matters.
 Well for a holistic conversation, I think it has to.
 The reason I feel such a strong urge to speak on it is that it is increasingly something that is affecting the spaces I am in, so I have investigated my view on it.
 Plus, I thoroughly enjoy writing down my views, even if just for me.

 And so I come to what was the tipping point of writing this letter.
-In my Sexological Bodywork training recently, someone messaged me to say ‘my pronouns are they/them’, as I’d referred to her as ‘she’ in my practice reflections.
+In a training I was on recently, someone messaged me to say ‘my pronouns are they/them’, as I’d referred to her as ‘she’ in my practice reflections.

 I can understand why people want to be referred to in a certain way,